…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 The Bible also reveals the power of God,

-Hence, read the Bible in faith in the Lord, believing what He says is true.
+Hence, read the Bible in faith in the Lord, believing what God says is true, is truth.

 James 1:22 (NKJV)